Do Companies Have to Pay Out PTO?

 Must Employers Have a PTO Policy?

+While PTO is not required by federal law in the US, most employers offer workers paid time off.
 But most countries in Europe and many states and local government mandates some form of paid leave.
+As it turns out, employees value paid time off.

 What’s more, your company may be missing out on valuable talent who’d prefer organizations that offer paid time off.
 According to a Society for Human Resource Management (SHRM) study, offering paid leave offers employers different benefits including attracting talent, increasing employee engagement, and improving employee wellbeing.